turingschool/curriculum/source/projects/sales_engine.markdown

 ### Getting Started

-1. One team member forks the repository at https://github.com/gschool/sales_engine
+1. One team member forks the repository at https://github.com/turingschool/sales_engine
-2. Add the second team member as a collaborator
+2. Add the other team members as collaborators

 ### Data Supplied